EverSeenTOTOTO/coc-poem/README.md

 + default: `60000`(ms)

-When to start updating provider in background.
+When to start updating provider in background after nvim launched.

 ### `poem.screenFPS?: number`